A Comprehensive Guide to the Wedding Ceremony Processional Order

 7. Bride and Father of the Bride

 Finally, the moment everyone has been waiting for.
 The bride, and a chosen escort, will march toward the altar.
-Traditionally, the father of the bride will walk her down the aisle, but it's entirely up to the bride who she chooses.
+Traditionally, the father of the bride will walk her down the aisle, but it's entirely up to the bride who does this task.

 Jewish Wedding Processional Order

-There are a few key differences between a Jewish wedding processional and other groups'.
-In the Jewish tradition, the couple (not just the bride) are escorted down the aisle by both parents, who stand under the chuppah (wedding canopy) rather than sit with the rest of the guests.
+There are a few key differences between a Jewish wedding order of procession and other groups'.
+For example, the couple (not just the bride) are escorted down the aisle by both parents, who stand under the chuppah (wedding canopy) rather than sit with the rest of the guests.
 Another difference: In Jewish tradition, the women stand on the right and the men on the left.

 1. Rabbi or Cantor